 To understand the steps of the CRM process, you have to understand the customer lifecycle.
 It’s one of the first concepts you learn as a sales rep to understand how a person becomes a loyal customer.

 The CRM process is that concept in action.
-It’s the tangible steps an organization must take to help drive consumers through the cycle of learning about your brand and ultimately becoming loyal (and repeat) customers.
+It’s the tangible steps an organization must take to help drive consumers through the cycle of learning about your brand and ultimately becoming repeat customers.

 Every stage in the customer lifecycle corresponds with an actionable step in the CRM process.
 The key is knowing what those steps are and how to execute them.